Bruhathkayosaurus matleyi – one of the largest dinosaurs

-Today we feel a bit like describing a UFO or the Loch Ness Monster.
-We wondered for a long time whether to describe this dinosaur.
-For there is little evidence that it even existed.
-We can show very few drawings (in practice, almost at all).
-However, we came to the conclusion that since the description of Amphicoelias fragillimus / Maraapunisaurus fragillimus (whose history of discovery is similar) and both species are considered nomen dubium (uncertain), it is time to describe Bruhathkayosaurus as well.
+Today, we feel like describing a UFO or the Loch Ness Monster.
+We have wondered for a long time whether to describe this dinosaur, as there is little evidence that it even existed.
+We can show very few drawings (in practice, almost none).
+However, we have come to the conclusion that since the description of Amphicoelias fragillimus / Maraapunisaurus fragillimuss (whose history of discovery is similar), and both species are considered nomen dubium (uncertain), it is time to describe Bruhathkayosaurus as well.

 - Kingdom: Animalia

 - Clade: Saurischia